hishamcse/Slader_VanishLimit_Download_Capture_Print/README.md

    2. Microsoft Edge<br />

 ## How to use:
-   1. Download this repository as zip then unzip<br />
+   1. Download this repository as zip then unzip.
+N.B: We will need 'Slader_Limit_Vanished_V2' folder only.
+Not full unzipped folder<br />
    2. go to chrome/edge extension page and enable developer mode<br />
    3. Click load unpacked button<br />
    4. And then select the 'Slader_Limit_Vanished_V2' folder<br /><br />